involucro/involucro/README.md

 contains information about authentication, but more uses may be introduced later.

-To configure username, password and email place a file of the following form into `$HOME/.involucro`:
+To configure username, password, and email place a file of the following form into `$HOME/.involucro`:

 ```json